 Conclusion

-Two years of on-farm trials showed that the Integrated Pest Management (IPM) approach outperformed farmers’ usual methods in controlling fall armyworm in maize.
+Two years of on-farm trials showed that the IPM approach outperformed farmers’ usual methods in controlling fall armyworm in maize.
 Combining pheromone traps with timely applications of recommended insecticides reduced pest damage by 61.86% and increased grain yields to 50.8 q/ha compared with traditional practices.
 Furthermore, the IPM strategy led to higher profits, with a benefit–cost ratio of 2.1.
 Therefore, adopting IPM is recommended for effective, cost-efficient, and safe management of fall armyworm in maize.

 References